CalPolyTriathlon/calpolytriathlon/index.markdown

 While none of our [practices](/calendar/) are mandatory, they are strongly encouraged.
 Attending workouts is not only a great way to hone your skills with our coaches, but also a great way to meet other triathletes on the team!

-We have meetings every __Thursday starting at 11:00am in building 52, room E27__.
+We have meetings every __Thursday starting at 11:00am in 026-0104__.
 Stop by to see what we’re about, or feel free to contact any of the officers or coaches with any questions you might have!